 Analog vs. Digital Communications

-Amplifiers Boost the Noise
+Analog: Amplifiers Boost Noise

-Repeaters Regenerate
+Digital: Repeaters Regenerate

 In a digital telephone network, the transmitted voice is binary.
 Instead of amplifiers, repeaters analyze the incoming signal and regenerate a new outgoing signal, and any noise on the line is filtered out.
-When data are made up of only 0s and 1s, they can be easily distinguished from the garble.
-Digital is simple.

 The First Analog Communications